evkx/evkx.github.io/content/technology/driverassistance/rearcrosstrafficalert/_index.md

 The system alerts the driver with visual and/or audible warnings to prevent a collision.

-{{< sitefigure thumb="technology/driverassistance/rearcrosstrafficalert/illustration_st.jpg" title="Rear Cross traffic alert can prevents accidents" >}}
+{{< sitefiguresized thumb="technology/driverassistance/rearcrosstrafficalert/illustration_st.jpg" width="3000" height="2000" title="Rear Cross traffic alert can prevents accidents" >}}

 ## How does it work?